 The minimum recommended reproduction size of the logo is 1.562″ wide.
 The letters “CSH” inside the loop ring should be no smaller than 6.5 points.
 For maximum clarity and visibility, a minimum clear space surrounding the logo has been established to be equal to the width of two loops in the mark at whatever size it is being reproduced.
 No other elements should intrude into this area.

-There is an alternate option below for the logotype.
-In any of these options, the components are in a fixed relationship, and should not be altered, modified, or repositioned in any way.
+In either of these options, the components are in a fixed relationship, and should not be altered, modified, or repositioned in any way.
 Either one of these logos may be used in a document, but never combined with one another.

 Primary logo colors